Last updated Dec 28, 2018

 Atrium medical corporation produces the C-Qur product line of hernia mesh patches.
-These products hit the market back in 2006 via the 510(k) approval process, which allows medical device manufacturers to bypass the normal FDA approval process and excuses them from adhering to the otherwise stringent testing and safety guidelines.
-Because of these loopholes and growing reports of problems, a recall of the Atrium mesh was issued in 2013 and litigation is currently pending against the company.
+These products hit the market back in 2006 and were approved under the controversial 510(k) approval process, which allows medical device manufacturers to bypass the normal FDA approval process which entails stringent clinical testing and for safety and efficacy.

-The Atrium C-Qur line includes the following products:
+The Atrium C-Qur product line includes the following products:

-- C-Qur CentriFX: Another version used primarily for medial hernia repair.
+- C-Qur CentriFX: indicated for laparoscopic inguinal hernia repair.

-- C-Qur Edge: The Edge received a class 2 recall from the FDA for packaging issues.
+- C-Qur Edge: subject to a Class II recall for packaging issues.

-- C-Qur FX: Used mostly for laparoscopic hernia repair.
+- C-Qur FX: indicated for laparoscopic and open hernia repair.

-- C-Qur Tacshield: Mesh for the surgical repair of medium to large size open ventral hernia repairs.
+- C-Qur Tacshield: indicated for repair of medium to large size open ventral hernia repairs.

-- C-Qur Mosaic: Transparent mesh used for laparoscopic hernia repair.
+- C-Qur Mosaic: indicated for laparoscopic and open hernia repair.